bradshawsguide/website/src/content/01-stations/161-brentford/station.md

 - term: Fairs
   desc: May 17th, 18th, and 19th; September 12th, 13th, and 14th.
 ----
+text: Distance from station ½ mile.

+A telegraph station.

-text: Brentford has a weekly market and two annual fairs.
+Brentford has a weekly market and two annual fairs.
 It is the county town, where members of Parliament are elected.
 Here, the Brent falls into the Thames.
 The town is a long straggling street.